-There are even business cards designated specifically for veterans, and many of today’s cards offer some form of cash back, travel rewards, welcome bonuses or other perks that can help your bottom line.
+Many of today’s cards also offer some form of cash back, travel rewards, welcome bonuses or other perks that can help your bottom line.
 Make sure to compare offers, rates and rewards before choosing which card to go with.

 Grants offer veteran entrepreneurs free funding to help launch and operate their businesses.
 There are dozens of options available, but some of the most common sources of veteran-based grant programs include:

-- Veteran Business Outreach Centers: There are 15 of these centers across the nation, each with its own training and financing programs.
-Many offer management courses, free market research and location-specific grants to help veterans jump-start their careers.
-Reach out to a center near you to see what grants you may be eligible for.
+- Veteran Business Outreach Centers: There are 22 of these centers across the nation, each with its own training and financing programs.
+Many offer management, entrepreneurship and small business training courses (both in-person and online), online webinars you can attend from anywhere, free market research and location-specific grants to help veterans jump-start their careers.
+Reach out to a center near you to see what programs and events it offers and what grants you may be eligible for.

-- Grants.gov: Grants.gov is another online database of available grants — though not all of them are designated for veterans.
-Use the site’s search to look through small business grants with the keyword “veteran,” and dozens of options appear.
+- Grants.gov: Grants.gov is another online database of available grants.
+As with Grantwatch, not all of them are designated for veterans.
+However, you can use the site’s search to look through small business grants with the keyword “veteran,” and dozens of options appear.

 States also offer their own unique grant programs, and these often have a smaller pool of competitors.
 Make sure to check the office of economic development in your state (and city) to see if any grants are available to you.

 You can also use grants to hire other veterans.
 For example, the Department of Labor offers Jobs for Veterans State Grants.